 New research shows Kiwi men are romantic, believe in love at first sight, spend more on Valentine’s Day than their partners, and would rather cuddle up as a couple, than spend time alone according to a new study.

-The Ecosa Bedroom survey investigated Kiwis attitudes to relationships even during the most romantic day of the year partners can irritate us with their nocturnal habits.
+The Ecosa Bedroom survey investigated Kiwis attitudes to relationships and found, even during the most romantic day of the year, partners can irritate us with their nocturnal habits.

 The study found that couples were most bothered by a partner’s snoring (38%) followed by someone who “hogged” all of the blankets (24%) and those who used their phone in bed 22%.

 One in ten were irritated by a bedmate talking in their sleep and a further tenth of respondents found reading or watching TV an unwelcome bedtime habit in a partner.
 Eating in bed was raised by 7% of respondents as annoying.